lexedata/lexedata/Manual.md

 The Cognate Table will be written to the excel file `Cognates.xlsx`.

 #### 3. Open and edit the Cognate Table in a spreadsheet editor
+(You are, of course, able to upload the cognate excel into Google Sheets, and download your changes as Excel file, which you then use for the following re-import step.)

 #### 4. Re-import the Cognate Table in lexedata
 Once you have edited and/or annotated the Cognate Table, you can update your dataset by re-importing it.
 Type